Verisign Logo

 Verisign Logo 1995

 Verisign was created as a division of RSA Security and, until 2000, was mainly engaged in issuing digital certificates – electronic documents confirming the authenticity of public keys for user authentication.
 Accordingly, the checkmark, which was part of its first logo, symbolized trust and proven security.
-She replaced the first letter in the brand name and looked unusual: her right side on top was broken into “pixels.”
-The line going up, closer to the end, dissolved in space, and among the black and white “pixels,” three microscopic dark pink squares were hidden.
+She replaced the first letter of the brand name, and it looked unusual: her right side, on top, was broken into “pixels.”
+The line, rising toward the end, dissolved into space, and among the black-and-white “pixels,” three microscopic dark pink squares were hidden.

-Immediately after the checkmark was three black letters: “e,” “r,” and “i” in lowercase.
-The second part of the name – “Sign” – began with a capital “S” and was dark pink.
+Immediately after the checkmark were three lowercase black letters: “e,” “r,” and “i”.
+The second part of the name, “Sign,” began with a capital “S” and was dark pink.
 The lettering used a high-contrast font with long, thin serifs called New Baskerville Roman.
-Its closest analog is New Athena Unicode Font.
+Its closest analog is the New Athena Unicode Font.

-Over time, the company began to provide services for checking online security.
-So her check mark, which mimics the letter “V,” turned into a trust seal, confirming the site’s reliability.
-Placing this sign on the pages increased traffic to web resources and significantly increased sales when it came to online stores.
+Over time, the company began providing online security checks.
+So her check mark, which resembles the letter “V,” became a trust seal confirming the site’s reliability.
+Placing this sign on the pages increased traffic to web resources and significantly increased sales for online stores.

 2012 – today